Reaching age 75 - our top five frequently asked questions

 On death after age 75 how are death benefits taxed if paid to an individual?

-Death after age 75 is not a benefit crystallisation event so there is no lifetime allowance check on death after age 75.
+Death after age 75 is not a RCBE as no tax-free benefits can be paid on death after age 75.

-Can you take a pension commencement lump sum after age 75?
+Can an individual take a pension commencement lump sum after age 75?

 Yes.
-If the product allows the individual to remain invested after age 75 then it is possible to take a pension commencement lump sum after age 75.
+If pension scheme rules allows the individual to remain invested after age 75, it is possible to take a pension commencement lump sum after age 75.

 Care should be taken as on death after age 75 as any benefits taken are taxable, there is no tax-free element.
 The right to a pension commencement lump sum ends when the individual dies.
 It does not pass to a beneficiary.